What is Regression Testing? Test Cases (Example)

 Example

-In the example in Build 1, an issue is found and reported to the developer.
+As an example, in Build 1, an issue was found and reported to the developer.

-Let’s say there is a bug in the login functionality, so the developer fixes it, adds new features in Build 2, and submits it.
+Let’s say it was a bug in the login functionality.
+So the developer fixes it, adds the bug fix in Build 2, and submits it.
 The testing team checks only if the login feature is working as expected instead of checking other features.

 2) Regional Regression Testing (RRT)